ycherkes/multi-schema-avro-deserializer/README.md

-Avro deserializer for reading messages serialized with multiple schemas.
+Avro deserializer for Multiple Event Types in the Same Topic.
 ===========================================================================================

 <p align="center">